brain-bican/taxonomy-development-tools/docs/UserInterface.md

    1. [Advanced settings - Version Control](#advanced-settings-version-control)

 ## Tables

 At the heart of the Taxonomy Development Tools is a robust internal database designed to streamline the management and curation of taxonomy-related data.
 Access to this database is facilitated through a user-friendly interface, with tables being a central component.

-To view the available tables,  navigate to the Tables dropdown menu at the top of the interface.
+The default view when loading TDT is a view of all of the the available tables.
+You can return to this at any time via the 'table` option in the `Tables` dropdown menu at the top of the interface, which can also be used to select specific tables.

 &nbsp;
 &nbsp;